 - You were responsible for the maintenance of that staircase.

-Understandably, it is unlikely for a board of directors to intentionally cause harm to an individual in the church premises.
+Understandably, it is unlikely for a board of directors to cause harm to an individual on the church premises intentionally.
 If an incorporated church is sued, the compensation to the victim would be paid out of the church’s liability insurance and not yours.

 Workers Compensation Insurance

-Church employees, like all others, are covered by workers insurance.
-However, there’s an exception for churches to provide protection to their unpaid employees like the board of directors through the same insurance coverage.
-If you are working for a church, you may want to discuss the coverage they would provide you in case of an accident or lawsuit.
+Church employees, like all others, are covered by workers’ insurance.
+However, there’s an exception for churches to protect their unpaid employees, like the board of directors, through the same insurance coverage.
+If you work for a church, you may want to discuss the coverage they would provide you in case of an accident or lawsuit.

 Get Professional Help

-Serving across seven states, Integrity Now Insurance is an insurance brokerage firm that connects churches and its employees to church insurance companies.
-Get in touch with us and let us assist you in fulfilling the duty towards Christianity.
+Serving across seven states, Integrity Now Insurance is an insurance brokerage firm that connects churches and their employees to church insurance companies.
+Get in touch with us, and let us assist you in fulfilling your duty towards Christianity.

-For those serving board of charitable groups in California, we are the right people to help you find a nonprofit insurance in California.
-We as insurance agents believe a protection against liabilities would translate as your success and that of your organization.
+For those serving boards of charitable groups in California, we are the right people to help you find nonprofit insurance in California.
+As insurance agents, we believe that protection against liabilities would translate into your success and that of your organization.